 - For provision of the Services, and for our own disaster recovery and business continuity purposes, we may store or transmit personal data to or through third party providers, such as with our contractors and advisors to help us operate, secure and analyse our business.
 Lawful basis: Legitimate Interests or Contract.

 - We may be obliged to disclose your personal data to comply with a law, order or request of a court, government authority, other competent legal or regulatory authority or any applicable code of practice or guideline.
 Lawful basis: Legal Obligation.

 As a default position, we will only retain personal data for any statutory retention period, then a reasonable period (if any) necessary for the above purposes.
 This is subject, for example, to any valid opt-out or withdrawal of consent where processing is based on consent, or other valid exercise of your data subject rights which is effected.

 The security of data is very important to our business.
 In accordance with our legal obligations, we take appropriate technical and organisational measures to protect your personal data and keep those measures under review.
 However, we can only be responsible for systems that we control and we would note that the internet itself is not inherently a secure environment.

 Third Party Services

 You have the right to know if we process any personal data about you and, if we do, with certain limitations, to a copy of that personal data.
-You also have the right to ask us to remove or correct any of that personal data that is inaccurate, to object to certain processing and to withdraw any consent you may have given us for any processing of your personal data.
-You also have the right to ask us to restrict processing certain of your personal data, to erase your personal data, and to ‘port’ certain of your personal data to you or another provider, provided in each case that we have such data and certain conditions are met.
+You also have the right to ask us to remove or correct any of that personal data that is inaccurate, to object to certain processing and to withdraw any consent you may have given us for any processing of your personal data at any time.
+You also have the right to ask us to restrict processing certain of your personal data, to erase your personal data, and to ‘transfer’ certain of your personal data to you or another provider, provided in each case that we have such data and certain conditions are met.